Homemade Sugar Free Ketchup – Preservative Free

-Trying to find a sugar-free ketchup recipe was really hard.
-In fact, it might be one of the toughest recipes I had to figure out which I guess seems kind of odd.
+Trying to find a sugar-free ketchup recipe was hard.
+In fact, it might be one of the toughest recipes I had to figure out, which I guess seems kind of odd.
 It should be pretty simple, right?

 I’m glad I didn’t give up because now I can share this recipe with everyone else!

-To Make Homemade Sugar-Free Ketchup You Will Need:
+To Make Homemade Sugar-Free Ketchup, You Will Need These Ingredients: